Additional Book Information

-Darius James's scabrous, unapologetically raunchy, and truly hilarious and scary Negrophobia collides head on with the hydra-headed phenomenon of American racism.
+Darius James’s scabrous, unapologetically raunchy, truly hilarious, and deeply scary Negrophobia is a wild-eyed reckoning with the mutating insanity of American racism.
 A screenplay for the mind, a performance on the page, a work of poetry, a mad mix of genres and styles, a novel in the tradition of William S. Burroughs and Ishmael Reed that is like no other novel, Negrophobia begins with the blonde bombshell Bubbles Brazil succumbing to a voodoo spell and entering the inner darkness of her own shiny being.
-Here crackheads parade in the guise of Muppets, Muslims beat conga drums, Negroes have numbers for names, and H Rap Remus demands the total and instantaneous extermination of the white race through spontaneous combustion.
+Here crackheads parade in the guise of Muppets, Muslims beat conga drums, Negroes have numbers for names, and H. Rap Remus demands the total and instantaneous extermination of the white race through spontaneous combustion.
 By the end of it all, after going on a weird trip for the ages, Bubbles herself is strangely transformed.

 Comic, manic, and amazing, [Negrophobia] tells more about American race relations than all of the walking dead suburban experts, academics, and think tank whores who tell their fellow suburbanites about how it feels to be black.

 Jarring, outrageous images hurtle from nearly every page of this postmodern vivisection of the contemporary African American condition....
 There is imagination and wicked humor in all of this, as well as some piercing insight.